trixieejoyce/RoleCraft/README.md

 # RoleCraft

-An AI-Assisted Resume-to-Job Matching and Application Tailoring System
+### AI-Assisted Resume-to-Job Matching and Application Tailoring System

+> Craft your resume.
+Match the role.
+Apply with confidence.

+---

+## 📌 Project Overview

 RoleCraft is a web-based application designed to help job seekers improve the alignment between their resume and a specific job posting.